Algebra, Fall 2022

 The office hours will be at 2:30pm–3:20pm on Thursdays and after the class on Fridays in Wean 6202.
 I am also available by appointment.

-There will be several homeworks, a take-home mid-term (October 14–16) and an in-class final.
-The date and time of the final will be set by registrar.
+There will be several homeworks, a take-home mid-term (October 14–16) and an in-class final (December 15 at 1pm).
 The students are required to inform me of any conflict for the final exam within one week after the registrar publishes the final exam schedule.

 Students are expected to fully participate in the class.
 Discussions during the lectures are encouraged.